ralphdolmans/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage               November 2016

-   would receive a (signed) NSEC record stating that there are no labels between "albatross" and "elephant" (or, for NSEC3, a similar pair of hashed names).
+   hashed names).
 This is a signed, cryptographic proof that these names are the ones before and after the queried for label.
 As dog.example.com falls within this range, the recursive server knows